isi95010/LuluMacOS/docs/README.md

 ```
 ssdt-plug-4200.aml
-SSDT-EC.aml
+SSDT-EC.aml From SSDTTime.
-SSDT-HPET.aml
+SSDT-HPET.aml From SSDTTime. (requires rename hotpatches, don't forget those)
 SSDT-KBBL.aml
-SSDT-PNLF.aml
+SSDT-PNLF.aml From SSDTTime.
 ssdt-syna.aml (requires hotpatch below)
 ssdt-chromebook-keys.aml
 ```
->**Note**: Some of these SSDTs were generated with [SSDTTime](https://github.com/corpnewt/SSDTTime) and some were manually written by me for *this specific* Chromebook.
+**Note**: Some of these SSDTs were generated with [SSDTTime](https://github.com/corpnewt/SSDTTime) and some were manually written by me for *this specific* Chromebook.
+See the [ACPI Sample folder](acpi) for .dsl files you can download, double check, then compile into AML.
->ssdt-syna.aml defines the _CID of the Synaptics RMI-I2C trackpad as `PNP0C50`.
+[ssdt-syna.aml](acpi/ssdt-syna.dsl) defines the _CID of the Synaptics RMI-I2C trackpad as `PNP0C50`.
 The original _CID in the DSDT is `ACPI0C50` so we need a hotpatch to rename _CID to XCID.
 This allows the new _CID in ssdt-syna.aml to work so that VoodooRMII2C can attach to the trackpad. one8three's method involves manually editing the plist of the kext.
 This method seems more suitable to survive kext updates down the line when you may forget about the _CID situation with the trackpad.
 Credit to one8three for identifying the discrepancy in the DSDT.
 Here is the hotpatch to put in the ACPI/Patch section of your config.plist:
    | Key                  | Type   | Value              |
    | -------------------- | ------ | ------------------ |
    | Base                 | String |                    |